Schulden en nu? (Debts, what now? / La dette et maintenant ?)

 WSNP:

-The Wsnp is a legal arrangement that allows people with problematic debts to become debt-free.
-You apply for the Wsnp at the court.
-Your debt counselor can help you with this.
+The WSNP is a legal arrangement that allows you to eventually become debt-free.
+You apply for this via the court, and your debt counselor can help you with this.